 I made sourdough tortillas when no one was looking and they thought they were store bought!

 Granted, they didn’t stay soft as long, but I’m not a scientist.
 I can’t compete with their lab.
 I do the best I can.
-I’m going to try warming them differently next time and if that works out well, maybe I’ll share the recipe here too.

 - 1 small whole chicken

 - 1 green peppers, chopped (I love to use the frozen ones from garden surplus)